Gadabuursi: 19th Century

+French Somaliland (Côte Française des Somalis)

 The Gadabuursi were the pioneers of the name Côte Française des Somalis or the French Coast of the Somalis.
-Haji Dideh, the Sultan of Zeila and prosperous merchant coined the name to the French.
+Haji Dideh, the Sultan of Zeila, and prosperous merchant coined the name to the French.
 He also built the first mosque in Djibouti.
-Before the French aligned with the Issa, the Gadabuursi held the position of the first Senator of the country and the first Somali head of state to lead the territory compromising Djibouti today.
+Before the French aligned with the Issa, the Gadabuursi held the position of the first Senator of the country and the first Somali head of state to lead French Somaliland, the territory compromising Djibouti today.
 Djama Ali Moussa, a former sailor, pursued his political aspirations and managed to become the first Somali democratically elected head of state in French Somaliland.Subjects of Empires, Citizens of States: Yemenis in Djibouti and Ethiopia Prior to 1963, which coincided with the death of Djama Ali Moussa, political life in Djibouti was dominated by the Gadabuursi and Arab communities who were political allies and made up the majority of the inhabitants of the city of Djibouti.
 After his death, the Afar and Issa rose to power.